modal-labs/gpu-glossary/gpu-glossary/device-software/thread.md

-Also like threads on CPUs, GPU threads have stacks in [global memory](/gpu-glossary/device-hardware/gpu-ram) for storing spilled registers and a function call stack, but high-performance [kernels](/gpu-glossary/device-software/kernel) generally avoid using either.
+Also like threads on CPUs, GPU threads have stacks in [global memory](/gpu-glossary/device-hardware/gpu-ram) for storing spilled registers and a function call stack, but high-performance [kernels](/gpu-glossary/device-software/kernel) generally limit use of both.

 A single [CUDA Core](/gpu-glossary/device-hardware/cuda-core) executes instructions from a single thread.